codecov/example-typescript/README.md

 ## Support
 ### FAQ
-- Q: Why no coverage reports showing up?<br/>A:Make sure you have enabled source mapping. `typings install && tsc -p . --sourcemap`
+- Q: Why no coverage reports showing up?<br/>A:Make sure you have enabled source mapping. `tsc -p . --sourcemap`

 Or in your `tsconfig.json`